mizosoft/timetable-generator/README.md

 * Create a candidate list containing all the lessons whose required number of weekly occurrence is not yet exhausted.
-* Calculate an urgency degree to each lesson that equals `unscheduled[lesson.class][lesson.teacher] / (intersections + 1)`.
+* Calculate an urgency degree to each lesson that equals `unscheduled[lesson] / (intersections + 1)`.
 Where
-  `unscheduled[lesson.class][lesson.teacher]` is the number of weekly occurrences not yet satisfied for the lesson, and `intersections` is the number of yet unscheduled periods available to both `lesson.class` and `lesson.teacher`.
+  `unscheduled[lesson]` is the number of weekly occurrences not yet scheduled for the lesson, and `intersections` is the number of yet unscheduled periods available to both `lesson.class` and `lesson.teacher`.
 * Calculate min & max of the urgency degrees.
-* Create a restricted candidate list from the initial list by only choosing lessons that have `urgency[lesson.class][lesson.teacher] >= maxUrgency - alpha * (maxUrgency - minUrgency)`. `alpha` controls the degree of randomness to greediness the algorithm uses (`0` gives no randomness, `1` gives no greediness).
+* Create a restricted candidate list from the initial list by only choosing lessons that have `urgency[lesson] >= maxUrgency - alpha * (maxUrgency - minUrgency)`. `alpha` controls the degree of randomness to greediness the algorithm uses (`0` gives no randomness, `1` gives no greediness).
-* Select a random lesson from the restricted list and allocate it to a random period available to both the class and the teacher, or only available to the class if there's no former period (possibly introducing a teacher clash).
+* Select a random lesson from the restricted list and allocate it to a random period available to both the class and the teacher, or only available to the class if there's no commonly available period (possibly introducing a teacher clash).

 ## Running

 You run from `Solver.main`.
 The printed solution presents each day's timetable, where rows represent the class index and columns represents the day's timeslots.
 Each cell holds the teacher assigned to the cell's class at its timeslot.
+An example of a day's timetable:

 ```
 Day: 0